 “Wait…” He lowered his hands.
 “How are you even functioning?”

 She gave him an exasperated look.
-“Peter, I’ve been practicing kundalini yoga for well over a decade.
-I’ve seen all this shit before.”
-She lifted her arm in an casual, expansive wave.
+“Peter, I’ve been doing kundalini yoga for well over a decade.
+I’ve seen all this before.”
+She lifted her arm in a casual wave.

 He stared dumbly at her.
 “Eun—you just drank enough LSD to visit Middle Earth in a Voltron made of X-wings…and you can still talk?
 How is that even—”

-She sighed and shook her head.
+She shook her head and sighed in disgust.
 “Chongha Peter Lee…get over yourself.
 ‘Enlightenment is the ultimate disappointment.’ ”

 He wrinkled his brow.
 “What?”

 Another sigh.
-“If everything is comprised of an all-powerful consciousness that chose to limit itself so it could rediscover its own omnipotence, then ‘enlightenment’ simply means coming back to what you already knew.
+“If everything is made of an all-powerful consciousness that chose to limit itself so it could rediscover its own omnipotence, then ‘enlightenment’ simply means coming back to what you already knew.
 There’s no surprises, Peter.
-Not if you know what to look for.”
+Not if you know what you’re looking for.”
 She grinned wryly, made a fist, and knocked twice on his forehead.
 “Wake up, you angry little monkey.”

 He brushed her hand away.
 “That’s not—”

-He was interrupted by another scream.
-Holly was pressing a hankie to her face, swearing that whoever had done this to her would pay with their organs.
+Another scream split the air; Peter swiveled in place to see what had caused it.
+Holly was pressing a hankie to her face, vowing loudly that whoever had done this to her would pay with their organs.
 A cluster of students had crowded around her, surrounding her with concerned looks and panicked murmurs.

-Peter started toward her, swearing under his breath.
-It’s supposed to be orally ingested.
+Peter started toward her.
+It’s supposed to be ingested.
 Gotta make sure that—

-Then she lowered the hankie, and her lips spread into a vacant-eyed smile.
 Peter stopped in his tracks, unsure of what to do.
-Paisley Miller was standing right behind her, talking into a cell, pleading with a 911 operator to please hurry.
+His eyes locked onto Paisley Miller.
+She who was standing behind Holly, talking into a phone, pleading with a 911 operator to please hurry.

-Holly placed a hand atop her shoulder.
+Holly stood up and placed a hand on her shoulder.
 “It’s okay, Paisley—I’m fine.”